colbyfayock/media-ecommerce-workshop/README.md

 There are a few things you'll want to make sure you'll have prepped before we jump into the workshop.

 First off, you'll want to make sure that you meet the miminum environment requirements in the section below.
-Basically, you should be able to use npm for working with projects locally on your machine or if you're using a cloud environment like CodeSandbox.
+Basically, you should be able to use npm for working with projects locally on your machine.

 You'll also want to make sure you have signed up for a free acount with the following:
 - [GitHub](https://github.com/)